SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 ---
-seoDescription: Cross-approvals - Streamline Your Company's Approval Process with Expert Guidance
+seoDescription: Cross-approvals - Streamline your company's aspproval process with expert guidance.
 type: rule
 archivedreason:
 title: Cross-approvals - Do you know how to scale approvals?